timmc/octaview/README.md

 Support the following interactions:

 - "What is this service?
 Where can I find docs, source, monitoring?"
+- "What is the dependency between A and B for?
+What are its properties?"
+- Bookmarking a subset of the nodes with a permalink to include in documentation.
+- Find services and edges using type-ahead search
 - "Show me only the things on the paths between A and B"
 - "At a glance, are there any services with monitor alerts, and are they related?"